 Plain Mennonite Dress is Very Practical

-Mennonite Plain dress is fashioned to suit the lifestyle of the congregation, made from fabric that is long-lasting and easy to keep clean, and is easy and inexpensive to make.
+Mennonite Plain dress is fashioned to suit the specific lifestyle of the congregation (some are all farmers, some are more industrial, etc), made from fabric that is long-lasting and easy to keep clean, and is easy and inexpensive to make.

 Using my dresses as an example, I am starting to notice that my dresses, made for me a little more than five years ago, are starting to look shabby.
 A few seams have irrevocably ripped, the skirts are becoming a little too sheer in spots, and some spots are just simply becoming shabby.
 I no longer look neat and tidily put together – I’m beginning to look frumpy and unkempt!